yukatan/commangular/app/_includes/get-started-content.markdown

 //Add as a module dependency
 angular.module('YourApp',['commangular'])
 ```
-*Create a command using de commangular namespace*
+*Create a command using the commangular namespace*

 ``` javascript
 //hello-world-command.js